Nick Rallis

-Nicholas John Rallis (born July 13, 1993) is an American football coach who is the defensive coordinator for the Arizona Cardinals of the National Football League (NFL).
+Nicholas John Rallis (born July 13, 1993) is an American professional football coach who is the defensive coordinator for the Arizona Cardinals of the National Football League (NFL).
 He played college football at Minnesota and previously served as an assistant coach for the Minnesota Vikings and Philadelphia Eagles.

 Early life and education

 Rallis was born on July 13, 1993, in Minneapolis, Minnesota.
 He attended Edina High School, being rated No. 8 in Minnesota by Rivals.com at the time of his graduation.
 As a sophomore, he recorded 81 tackles, one interception, and one sack, being named honorable mention all-Lake Conference.
 He played on both offense and defense during his junior year of high school, carrying the ball 54 times for 251 yards with five touchdowns on offense, and 72 tackles, 57 solo, on defense.
 He was named third-team all-metro by the Star-Tribune following the season.
 He tallied 13 tackles in his senior season before missing the rest due to an injury.

 After his graduation from high school, Rallis played college football at University of Minnesota.
 He spent his first season, 2012, as a redshirt before appearing in ten games the following year.
 In 2013 he recorded seven tackles and was named Academic All-Big Ten.
 Rallis made his debut against UNLV, where he made three tackles.
 In his sophomore year, he played against Eastern Illinois, making three tackles, before suffering a season-ending injury against Middle Tennessee.
 As a junior in 2015, Rallis appeared in 13 games and made 18 tackles, including three for loss.
 He recorded a career-high nine tackles against Wisconsin.
 In his senior season, he appeared in 11 games, starting three, and made 37 tackles, 6.5 for loss and his first career sack.
 Against Wisconsin he led the team with 3 tackles for loss and recorded his only career sack against Washington State.